Portraits Of Resilience: How 19 Women Around The Globe Face The Pandemic

 Additional Credits

 Visuals edited by Ben de la Cruz, Maxwell Posner, Nicole Werbeck and Xueying Chang.
 Design and development by Jess Eng and Alyson Hurt.
 Text edited by Marc Silver and Malaka Gharib.
-Copy editing by Preeti Aroon, Patricia Cole, Arielle Retting, Lee Smith and Pamela Webster.
-Special thanks to: global health supervising editor Vikki Valentine; senior associate general counsel Ashley Messenger; digital trainer Holly J. Morris; chief international editor Didrik Schanche and Caroline Drees, senior director for field safety and security at NPR.
+Copy editing by Preeti Aroon, Patricia Cole, Arielle Retting, Lee Smith and Pam Webster.
+Special thanks to global health supervising editor Vikki Valentine; senior associate general counsel Ashley Messenger; digital trainer Holly J. Morris; chief international editor Didrik Schanche; and Caroline Drees, senior director for field safety and security at NPR.

 Nominate A Woman